Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 PIA is compatible with most popular Linux distros, making setup straightforward.
 It also works on both 32-bit and 64-bit systems, allowing for wider compatibility.

-Using a compatible distro, the setup process took us less than 1 minute.
-This is due to PIA using an easy-to-use installer to download the bulk of its software unlike Mullvad, for example, which requires entering multiple inputs into your CLI.
+Using Ubuntu, the setup process took us less than 1 minute.
+This is due to PIA providing an easy-to-use installer to download the bulk of its software unlike Mullvad, for example, which requires entering multiple inputs into your CLI.

 PIA tunnels your traffic with the open-source WireGuard protocol and encrypts it with ChaCha20.
-This is a highly secure configuration that’s enabled by default within PIA’s Linux app.
+This is a highly secure configuration that’s enabled by default within the VPN’s Linux app.

 PIA encrypted our internet traffic while on Linux.

-Each data packet displayed incoherent symbols indicating that PIA successfully encrypted our connection.
+Each data packet displayed incoherent symbols indicating that the VPN successfully encrypted our connection.

-For added reassurance, PIA also operates its own DNS servers which are enabled by default within the Linux app.
-This prevents your Internet Service Provider (ISP) from seeing which websites you visit.
+Aside from its encryption, we were reassured to learn that PIA also operates its own DNS servers which are enabled by default within the Linux app.
+This keeps everything in-house, preventing your Internet Service Provider (ISP) from seeing which websites you visit.

 Over longer-distances PIA had a much greater impact on our connection speeds.
 For example, our US to Australia connection slowed down by 18%.

-While this is slightly worse than competitors like ExpressVPN and NordVPN, it didn’t affect our streaming experience.
+While this is slightly worse than competitors like ExpressVPN, it didn’t affect our streaming experience.
 Video quality remained consistent, even when accessing geo-blocked content.

-Mullvad is the best Linux VPN for anonymity.
-It doesn’t log any data and the VPN uses a one-time payment model to avoid the paper trail that comes with typical VPN subscriptions.
+For us, Mullvad guarantees anonymity on Linux.
+It’s proven not to log any data and the VPN uses a one-time payment model to avoid the paper trail that comes with typical VPN subscriptions.

-Though private, Mullvad isn’t as widely compatible with Linux distros as the other VPNs on this list, and it’s one of the worst VPNs available for streaming.
+Though private and secure, Mullvad isn’t as widely compatible with Linux distros as the other VPNs on this list, and it’s one of the worst VPNs available for streaming.

 We were impressed by Mullvad’s feature-rich Linux app.